coffeetycoon/Coffee-Tycoon/README.md

   - Background Music toggle and SFX toggle

 ---
+Only used for major update when necessary
 // ===== One-time global reset for Coffee Tycoon vx.x.x =====
 const GAME_VERSION = "x.x.x-reset"; // Change this if you ever want another one-time reset

 // Check stored version
 const savedVersion = localStorage.getItem("gameVersion");

-// If version doesn't match (or no version found), wipe save and set new version if (savedVersion !== GAME_VERSION) {
+// If version doesn't match (or no version found), wipe save and set new version\

+if (savedVersion !== GAME_VERSION) {

   console.log("Performing one-time global reset for Coffee Tycoon vx.x.x");

-  localStorage.clear(); // completely reset all player progress localStorage.setItem("gameVersion", GAME_VERSION);
+  localStorage.clear(); // completely reset all player progress

+  localStorage.setItem("gameVersion", GAME_VERSION);

 }

 ---

 *Stay tuned for more updates as Coffee Tycoon continues to brew improvements!*